You can find more transport info, as well as what to see, where to eat and lots more in our new Gdansk guidebook. Get your copy now!

 Although most taxis are now trustworthy with honest meters, there are still certain drivers who will quite happily take advantage of your ignorance and overcharge for journeys.
 To guard against this ensure that you use a taxi which is clearly marked.
 The firms listed below are all reliable with Neptun being the only firm allowed to sit outside of the airport terminal building.
 Look out for 19686 on the sides of their cabs.
 Taxis are slightly cheaper if called in advance.
 If calling one of the abbreviated numbers such as 19686 please be aware that you may need to prefix it with 58 if calling from your mobile.

 One of the quickest, most comfortable and most modern ways to get around Poland in this era of rail improvements is by coach or bus.
-There are many local bus services but the national bus business has been cornered in recent years by Polskibus.
+There are many local bus services, but the national bus business has been cornered in recent years by Flixbus.

 Water Trams & Ferries